ArturSukiasyan/diplom/features.md

 features such as selecting a preferred doctor, choosing an available time slot, and receiving appointment confirmations.

+2 - DONE
-2 - Patient Profile Management: Enable patients to create and manage their profiles within the application.
+- Patient Profile Management: Enable patients to create and manage their profiles within the application.
 This can include features like updating personal information, medical history, allergies, and medication details.
 Additionally, you can provide options to upload and store